Copyright law of South Korea: History

 The 2009 revision gives the government (represented by the Korean Ministry of Culture, Sports and Tourism and the Korea Copyright Commission) the power to delete illegal reproductions, notify the copyright infringers, and suspend their online access, and is an implementation of the three strikes policy.
 Article 133bis of the Korean Copyright Act allows the Korean Copyright Commission to request that the ISPs suspend the accounts of repeat file-sharing offenders, as determined by the Commission, for six months, and to upgrade this request to a demand if the Ministry becomes involved; the ISP has to follow the Ministry-backed demand or face a fine.
 However, user email accounts are not to be suspended.

 In 2011, the copyright law was controversially changed as a precondition to the United States–Korea Free Trade Agreement.
 The changes introduced the concept of fair use, in order to place a limit on exceptions to copyright.
+It also extended the copyright terms from 50 years to 70 years, which was implemented in 2013.

 In general, copyright legislation in Korea has grown increasingly restrictive.
 In the 1950s, the public opinion in Korea did not consider acts such as copying a book to be equivalent to stealing.
 The 1957 act was very rarely implemented, and it was only after the revisions of 1986 that this changed.
 Since then, the Korean law has been amended numerous times to protect the interests of various industries creating copyrighted works and bring Korean copyright law more in line with the international standards, such as those of the WIPO.
 The number of copyright cases and rulings has grown significantly since 1986.
 Kyu Ho Youm noted that since the 1980s, copyright law has been transformed "from a largely ignored legal notion to a hotly debated concept in and out of court".